-Risk frameworks and policies comply with the Board of AIB approved standards and are reviewed and approved annually.
-Monitoring of adherence with approved frameworks and policies is undertaken by both the Issuer and the independent AIB Risk Management functions.
-In addition, Group Internal Audit reviews the Issuer's compliance with frameworks and policies on a regular basis.
-Further details of the Group's governance and organisation framework through which the Group manages and seeks to mitigate risk are set out in the 2016 annual report for Group.
+The Group's frameworks and policies setting out the key principles, roles and responsibilities and governance arrangements through which the Group's material risks are managed and mitigated are reviewed and approved annually in line with approved standards.
+Ongoing monitoring of adherence with approved frameworks and policies is undertaken by both the Issuer and the independent Group risk management functions.
+In addition, Group Internal Audit perform an independent evaluation and appraisal of the Group's risk management framework structure and provide assurance to the Group Audit Committee on the adequacy, effectiveness and sustainability of the Group's governance, risk management and internal controls.
+Further details of the Group's governance and organisation framework through which the Group manages and seeks to mitigate risk are set out in the 2017 annual report for the Group.

-The 10 applicable risk types are discussed below with greater detail on these risks provided via the audited financial statements of the Issuer for the financial year ended 31 December, 2016 which are incorporated by reference in this Base Prospectus (see Documents Incorporated by Reference).
+The 11 applicable material risk types for the Issuer are discussed below with greater detail on these risks reflected in the audited financial statements of the Issuer for the financial year ended 31 December, 2017 which are incorporated by reference in this Base Prospectus (see Documents Incorporated by Reference).